innoq/pattern-lib-emr/components/select-option/doc.md

-title: Select-Element
+title: Select-Option-Element

-An Element to select a single Item.
+An option for a single select.

 ```jsx
 import { Select } from "./components/select";